seanbreckenridge/plaintext-playlist/README.md

-shuffle <playlist>            | Shuffle songs from a playlist list <playlist>               | List songs in a playlist unique <playlist>             | Removes duplicates from a playlist playlist-create <playlist>    | Creates a new playlist - a playlist file playlist-remove <playlist>    | Removes an existing playlist - deletes a playlist file playlist-list                 | List the full paths of each of your playlist files
+shuffle <playlist>            | Shuffle songs from a playlist list <playlist>               | List songs in a playlist unique <playlist>             | Removes duplicates from a playlist exif <playlist>               | Displays exif data for items in a playlist playlist-create <playlist>    | Creates a new playlist - a playlist file playlist-remove <playlist>    | Removes an existing playlist - deletes a playlist file playlist-list                 | List the full paths of each of your playlist files